 There are well qualified, dedicated teaching assistants who are an integral part of the teaching team.

-All subjects used Assessment for Learning techniques, which help pupils understand what strategies they need to use, to improve their work.
+All subjects used Assessment for Learning techniques, which help pupils to understand what strategies they need to use to improve their work.
 It is through this process that pupils know what they can do and understand how to move to the next level of their learning.